mathjax/MathJax-docs/output/fonts.rst

 you will be able to use synchronous calls once the :js:data:`MathJax.startup.promise` resolves, so you will only have to handle one asynchronous call and the rest can be synchronous.
-(The extra :meth:`convert()` call is to get the speech-rule-engine set up, if it is loaded.)

 Note, however, that this approach will load a *lot* of font data, and this can greatly slow down your initial page processing, especially on